 I am currently a faculty member in the Department of Geography at New Mexico State University (NMSU).
-We have a Master of Applied Geography program at NMSU and a new PhD program (started in Fall 2020) that we run jointly with the University of New Mexico.
+We have a Master of Applied Geography program at NMSU and a PhD program (started in Fall 2020) that we run jointly with the University of New Mexico.
 If you’re interested in studying with me as a graduate student (either Master’s or PhD), please be in touch.
 I’m particularly interested in potential graduate students whose research interests intersect with my work in the geohumanities.
 This emerging field within geography has seen an influx of artists, writers, and humanists who are developing critical-creative geographic practices that engage with geography’s core concerns including place, space, landscape, power, and environment.
 If you want to develop a thesis or dissertation project in the areas of cultural geography and creativity, environmental and climate narratives, art-science, art & environment, geopoetics, and/or applied geohumanities and community-engaged research, let’s discuss the possibilities.
 Note: I currently have a full cohort of PhD and Masters students in the geohumanities and will likely not be accepting new graduate students until the 2025-2026 academic year.

 My teaching practice, much like my research, often revolves around staging encounters.
 I aim to offer a variety of opportunities for students that open up spaces for ‘aha’ moments and help guide them through tools they can use to approach these moments.
 In a sense, I think of teaching as facilitating these encounters—between students and content, but also between students and the cognitive tools that help them approach that content.
 The idea of cognitive dissonance—in which individuals are faced with new information that may expand or stretch an existing worldview—is also important in thinking through and fostering the learning space.
 These moments can be precisely the points at which students become deeply engaged in their own education.